AV4TAr/reading/README.md

 Books, blogposts, videos, etc I collected about Leadership / Management / Coaching

 # books
-* Six Thinking Hats: Your success in business depends on how well you think - Edward de Bono.
+* Six Thinking Hats: Your success in business depends on how well you think - Edward de Bono. *
 * The 15 commitments of conscious Leadership, a new paradigm for sustainable success - Jim Dethmer, Diana Chapman,& Kaley Warner Klemp.
-* 97 Things Every Engineering Manager Should Know: Collective Wisdom from the Experts - Fournier, Camille
+* 97 Things Every Engineering Manager Should Know: Collective Wisdom from the Experts - Fournier, Camille. *
-* An Elegant Puzzle: Systems of Engineering Management - Will Larson
+* An Elegant Puzzle: Systems of Engineering Management - Will Larson. *
 * The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers - Ben Horowitz
 * Managing Humans: Biting and Humorous Tales of a Software Engineering Manager - Michael Lopp
 * What you do is who you are: How to create your business culture - Ben Horowitz